-Selwa Abd, also known as Bergsonist, is a Moroccan-born, New York–based interdisciplinary artist, composer, and design researcher specializing in
+Selwa Abd is a Moroccan-born, New York–based interdisciplinary artist, composer and design researcher working under the alias Bergsonist.

-Her compositions have been featured in contemporary art exhibitions, and she has remixed works by musical artists, including Depeche Mode.
+Abd has collaborated extensively with artists across contemporary art and experimental music contexts.
+Her compositions have been presented in contemporary art exhibitions and institutional settings, and she has produced remixes for musical artists, including Depeche Mode.

-She has curated musical and non-musical events for projects such as Bizaarbazaar, Pick Up the Flow, and 3afak, as well as for compilations she has released.
+She has curated musical and non-musical events for projects such as Bizaarbazaar, Pick Up the Flow, and 3afak, as well as for compilations she/other labels have released.
 Her curatorial work is an ongoing and integral part of her practice, often operating quietly in the background.

 Selwa has shown works at MOMA Ps1, Roulette, Moogfest , National Sawdust, EKKO Festival, Mutek Festival, Sonic Arts Festival, Issue Project Room x The Center for Performance Research, Basilica Hudson, Fridman Gallery, The James Gallery, 47 Canal, Batalha Centro De Cinema and The Brooklyn Film Festival to name a few.

-Selwa has earned recognition from outlets including The Washington Post, BOMB Magazine, GQ Middle East Magazine, Resident Advisor, Mixmag Mena, NPR and Artforum.
+Selwa has earned recognition from outlets including The Washington Post, BOMB Magazine, GQ, Resident Advisor, Mixmag Mena, NPR and Artforum

-Her music has been released on labels such as Optimo Music and Tresor Records.
+Her music has been released on labels such as Optimo Music, Sony and Tresor Records.

-Selwa is the founder of the community resource Pick Up The Flow and the publishing imprint BIZAARBAZAAR.
+Selwa is the founder of the NYC based community resource Pick Up The Flow and the publishing imprint BIZAARBAZAAR

 She's been a NTS Radio DJ resident since 2018